operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 For an in-depth explanation of Kubernetes APIs and the group-version-kind model, check out these [kubebuilder docs][kb-doc-gkvs].

-In general, it's recommended to have one controller responsible for manage each API(CRD) created on the project in order to not go against the design goals set by [controller-runtime][controller-runtime].
+In general, it's recommended to have one controller responsible for manage each API created for the project to properly follow the design goals set by [controller-runtime][controller-runtime].

 ### Define the API

-In this example, we will define that the Memcached Kind (CRD) will have a `MemcachedSpec.Size` field which will specify the quantity of Memcached instances will be deployed, and a `MemcachedStatus.Nodes` field that will store a CR's Pod names.
+To begin, we will represent our API by defining the `Memcached` type, which will have a `MemcachedSpec.Size` field to set the quantity of memcached instances (CRs) to be deployed, and a `MemcachedStatus.Nodes` field to store a CR's Pod names.

 **Note** The Node field is just to illustrate an example of a Status field.
 In real cases, it would be recommended to use [Conditions][conditionals].